Chapter 9: Contract costs

 Answer

-Entity Y should employ a reasonable method to amortize the asset, ensuring consistency with the transfer of goods or services.
-A suitable approach involves allocating the contract asset to each performance obligation based on relative stand-alone selling prices, akin to the allocation of transaction price.
-Under this method, Entity Y would assign C7,500 of the total commission to the equipment and the remaining C2,500 to the maintenance services.
-The commission allocated to the equipment would be expensed upon the equipment’s control transfer, while the portion allocated to services would be amortized over time, aligning with the services’ transfer.
-Alternatively, other acceptable approaches could be considered, provided they mirror the pattern of goods or services transfer.
-However, amortizing the entire asset on a straight-line basis wouldn’t be acceptable if it pertains to both equipment and services.
-Entity Y might explore evidence supporting a conclusion that the contract asset relates solely to one performance obligation
+Entity Y should use a reasonable method to amortise the asset consistent with the transfer of the goods or services.
+One acceptable approach would be to allocate the contract asset to each performance obligation based on relative stand-alone selling prices, similar to the allocation of transaction price.
+Applying this approach, entity Y would allocate C7,500 of the total commission to the equipment and the remaining C2,500 to the maintenance services.
+Entity Y would expense the commission allocated to the equipment upon transfer of control the equipment and amortise the commission allocated to the services over time consistent with the transfer of the maintenance services.
+Other approaches could be acceptable if they are consistent with the pattern of transfer of the goods or services related to the asset.
+It would not be acceptable to amortise the entire asset on a straight-line basis if the asset relates to both the equipment and the services.
+Entity Y could also consider whether there is evidence that would support a conclusion that the contract asset relates only to one of the performance obligations in the contract.

 How should management present the amortisation of an asset arising from costs to obtain or fulfil a contract in the income statement?